hbkworld/streaming-spec/dimensions.md

 ### Non Equidistant Time
 For a signal with values non-equidistant in time there is no meta information about time.
-Time is delivered always as absolute time for each value point.
+Time is delivered always as absolute time stamp in each value point.

 Signals with non-equidistant time deliver an absolute time with each value.